YitoZukun/fcs-doc/doc/014_release_schedule.md

 Once a major version is released, feature set is frozen until the next regular release.<br>
 Minor version could include subtle improvements such as UI refinement and bug fixes, will be released as needed (e.g., 24.10.01).
 <br>
-<s>FCS follows a quarterly release schedule, on January, April, July, and October.
-Each major version released is supported either for 3 months (standard) or 1 year for Long-term Support(LTS).
-Once released a major version will receive no update beside bug fixes that come as minor version updates (i.e., 24.07.02~)</s>

 ### Schedule
 ```{figure} images/fcs_release_timeline_v02.jpg